forrestxu123/Android-Framework-System-Design/quality/crash.md

   - SIGFPE (Floating Point Exception)
   - SIGILL (Illegal Instruction)
   - SIGSEGV (Segmentation Fault)
-  - SIGSTKFLT (Stack Fault) to the native components.
+  - SIGSTKFLT (Stack Fault)

     From the example code provided above, we can also see that most crashes on the native side (C/C++) are related to improper memory handling.
 To support users in analyzing crashes and memory issues, Android loads liblinker, debugged library, and libAsan (Android 8.1+) when the app is started.
 This loading occurs as part of the Android runtime environment and aims to enhance debugging and analysis capabilities during runtime.

   - liblinker: A part of the Android runtime environment responsible for dynamic linking, loading, and unloading of shared libraries.
   - Debugged Library: When loaded, it provides additional debugging information, aiding developers in identifying and resolving issues during runtime.